pelican-plugins/similar-posts/README.rst

 The `Related Posts plugin
 <https://github.com/getpelican/pelican-plugins/tree/master/related_posts>`_
-simply lists posts that have the most tags in common, without any tag weighting.
-Given a variable number of tags per article, the list of "related" posts rarely shows the most relevant ones.
+relates articles that have the greater number of tags in common, without any tag weighting.
+If many articles match with the same number of tags, they all get the same score.
+On most websites, the list of recommended articles is short, so the most relevant ones will often be left out if all have the same score.

 Perhaps to circumvent this problem, the plugin allows one to manually link related posts by slug.
 However, that creates a content maintenance burden; old